VIB50/DeepLearningForEmbeddedDataRepresentation/TrackAndFollow/Code/README.md

 …

-After installing all the right libraries, you will be able to compile it using :
+After installing all the right libraries, you will be able to compile it using in your command prompt :

 …